inbuilt-aura/frontend_dev_assignment/README.md

 This is a modern, responsive web application built with **Next.js 14**, **TypeScript**, and **Tailwind CSS** that displays a directory of skilled workers.
 The application demonstrates professional frontend development practices with optimized performance, accessibility, and user experience.

+**✅ Assignment Status: COMPLETE** - All requirements implemented and tested.

 ## ✨ Features Implemented

 ### 🎨 **UI/UX Improvements**